 To map your own local breastfeeding data against other child health outcomes, go to the Children and Young People’s Health Benchmarking Tool.
 This brings together and builds upon health outcome data from the Public Health Outcomes Framework and the NHS Outcomes Framework.

 Public Health England’s Child Health Profiles provide a picture of child health and wellbeing for each local authority in England using 32 key health indicators (including breastfeeding initiation and rates at 6-8 weeks), and enables comparison at local, regional and national levels.
 By using the profiles, it is envisaged that local organisations will be able to work in partnership to plan and commission evidence-based services based on local need.
 The profiles will also help to identify better performing areas, learning opportunities and case studies.

-Compendium of maternity statistics
+Compendium of maternity statistics and maternity services survey

 The Health and Social Care Information Centre for England has published a compendium of maternity statistics, bringing together the available maternity data currently published from various data sources.
 The data set provides comparative, mother and child-centric data that will include information on the amount of care provided and the specific care received, including breastfeeding statistics.
 It is intended to be a key driver to achieving better outcomes of care for mothers and babies.
 The page also contains the option of providing feedback on the compendium.
 See the righthand column on the page, entitled “feedback”.

 The Care Quality Commission’s Maternity Services Survey looks at the experiences of women receiving maternity services.

 Public Health England High Impact Areas report identifies breastfeeding initiation and duration as one of six areas where health visitors have the greatest impact on the health and wellbeing of children aged 0-5.